andreassommer/ifdiff/docs/index.md

-# IFDIFF

-## A Matlab Toolkit for ODEs with State-Dependent Switches

-This project is going to be published soon.
+This project is planned to be published soon in 2023.